UNITES-Lab/GEM/README.md

-# CryoNeRF
+# GEM

-CryoNeRF is a computational tool for homogeneous and heterogeneous (conformational and compositional) cryo-EM reconstruction in Euclidean 3D space.
+GEM is a computational tool for efficient and accurate homogeneous cryo-EM reconstruction in Euclidean 3D space.

-Copyright (C) 2025 Huaizhi Qu, Xiao Wang, Yuanyuan Zhang, Sheng Wang, William Stafford Noble and Tianlong Chen.
+Copyright (C) 2025 Huaizhi Qu, Xiao Wang, Gengwei Zhang, Jie Peng and Tianlong Chen.

 License: GPL v3.
 (If you are interested in a different license, for example, for commercial use, please contact us.)